ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/02-mergesort.md

 ## Mergesort {#sorting-2:mergesort}

 ::: TODO
+- Prio 1: some parts are moved out - check that the text is still ok
 - Prio 1: flatten some subsections
-- Prio 1: divide in two sections?
-Mergesort + Mergesort alternatives
-- Prio 2: general rewrite of the text
+- Prio 1: general rewrite of the text
-- Prio 2: invariants
+- Prio 1: invariants
 :::

 A divide-and-conquer algorithm fits very well into the general problem of sorting an array: